LeoMartinDev/distille/README.md

 Distille is a tool for extracting structured data from unstructured text by leveraging the power of LLMs.

+Here are some examples of what you can do with Distille:

+- Extract information from resumes or CVs into structured JSON
+- Parse product descriptions from PDFs into database-ready records
+- Convert unstructured medical records into standardized fields
+- Extract key entities and relationships from legal documents
+- Transform meeting notes into actionable items and assignments
+- Extract pricing and feature tables from marketing materials

+Simply define a JSON Schema for the data you want, provide the unstructured content, and Distille will handle the extraction process.

 ## Features

 - Works with different LLMs providers (OpenAI, Mistral, Google Gemini)